Business – Accounting

 MATH1033 Business Math

-This course covers the basic skills required by students to comprehend the essentials of business mathematics.
-Topics covered include an arithmetic and algebra review, percentages, ratios, commercial mathematics, and simple and compound interest.
+Students practice the foundational skills required to comprehend the essentials of business mathematics.
+Topics students will engage in include an arithmetic and algebra review, percentages, ratios, commercial mathematics, and simple and compound interest.

 ACCT1000 Financial Accounting 1